theiagen/Western-WFD-2024/exercises/exercise01.md

     -    Navigate to https://gitpod.io/
     - Select "Continue with GitHub", authorize Gitpod to access your GitHub account, and sign in with your credentials
     - Start New Workspace
-    - Set the "Context URL": https://github.com/theiagen/Western-WFD-2024/
+    - Set the repository to https://github.com/theiagen/Western-WFD-2024/
     - Select the default Editor and default Class, click "Continue"